 It’s too much.
 It’s all too much.
 I have no idea what to say to this woman.
 I can count the number of conversations we’ve had on one hand.
 There has to be some other way to rectify the situation.
 I’ll just tell Thomas not to come.
 Maybe Gina can help me figure out what to do.

-Rachel went to grab her phone and accidentally grabbed the bottle of pills instead.
+Rachel reached in her purse for her phone and accidentally grabbed the bottle of pills instead.
 That decided her.
 She shook out a tablet, carried it over to her glass-topped vanity table and used the bottom of a perfume bottle to crush it.
 She rolled up a scrap of paper and snorted the powder.

 Rachel sat back and waited, gazing anxiously at her reflection.
 She was quickly rewarded with a pleasant, relaxing of the tension in her body.
 She smiled, suddenly unable to recall what she had been so worried about.
 Everything was under control.
 Rachel picked up a foundation brush and began touching up her make up.